 - a.
 The LCIF Lions Quest Department offers a number of resources to educate Lions about the program, and prepare districts or clubs to introduce Lions Quest to local schools. - b.
-Visit the Lions Quest Web site at www.lions-quest.org for more detailed information or call 1-800-446-2700
+Many of the countries that implement Lions Quest have established a foundation, office, or other permanent committee to oversee the program.
+Lions in these countries should make contact with these organizations, and LCIF can make those connections. - c.
+Visit the Lions Quest web site at www.lions-quest.org or email info@lions-quest.org for more detailed information